 Since 1991, Loudoun Hunger Relief (LHR) has been feeding the hungry in Loudoun County.
-St. James’ is one of Loudoun Hunger Relief’s faith congregation partners who assist with food collection, monetary donations, and volunteer service.
-In 2016 St. James’ Church donated more than a ton of food (2,285 pounds, to be exact!) and $9,186.48.
+St. James’ Church is one of Loudoun Hunger Relief’s faith congregation partners who assist with food collection, monetary donations, and volunteer service.
+In 2016 St. James’ Church donated more than a ton of food (2,290 pounds, to be exact!) and $9,186.48.
 Congratulations!
-So far this year, we have donated 965 pounds of food and $832.68.
+So far this year, we have donated 2,659 pounds of food and $832.68.

-Thank you to everyone who contributed food, money, or time to the St. James’ Church Backpack Buddies (BPB) program this year, helping to provide over 5,400 bags of food to Loudoun’s food-insecure children through the local BPB Coalition, sponsored by Loudoun County Public Schools.
-In the last school year, the people of St. James’ Church collected over 2,600 pounds of food, and gave $4,000 in contributions for supplemental food purchases.
-The BPB program returns in September, so get ready for another great year!
+St. James’ Church Backpack Buddies (BPB) ministry is ready for another year!
+Last year we helped to provide more than 5,400 bags of food to Loudoun’s food-insecure children through the local BPB Coalition, sponsored by Loudoun County Public Schools.
+In the last school year, the people of St. James’ Church collected more than 2,600 pounds of food, and gave $4,000 in contributions for supplemental food purchases.
 Contact Raymond Jones at email@example.com for more information.

-Started in 2009, Grace to Go (G2G) has grown exponentially, thanks to all of our volunteers!
-Healthy meals are prepared every Sunday afternoon at Deli South, and distributed to the hungry and food insecure in our parking lot on Mondays at 5:00 pm.
+Since 2009, Grace to Go (G2G) has prepared healthy meals every Sunday afternoon at Deli South, and distributed them to the hungry and food insecure in our parking lot on Mondays at 5:00 pm.
 To help prepare meals, go to www.signupgenius.com/go/20f0d4da9ac22a20-grace.
-Also share in the leadership of this important ministry by engaging in two hours of multitasking each week: helping to open Deli South on a Sunday afternoon; relaying instructions needed to prepare chicken, red potatoes, and carrots/broccoli; and after preparation, leading volunteers in cleaning and locking up.
-Leaders are needed July 16, July 30, and September 17.
-If you discern a call to leadership, please contact Anna Mitchum at firstname.lastname@example.org or Amanda Geary at email@example.com
+Also, share in the leadership of this important ministry by engaging in two hours of multitasking each week: open Deli South on a Sunday afternoon; relay instructions needed to prepare chicken, red potatoes, and carrots/broccoli; and lead volunteers in cleaning and locking up.
+If you discern a call to leadership, please contact Anna Mitchum at firstname.lastname@example.org or Amanda Geary at email@example.com.

 Compassionate Friends, a support group for members (or friends) of a family affected by the death of a child, meets in the Janney Parlor at St. James’ Church at 7:30 pm on the first Wednesday of each month.
 Contact Bernard and Bev Elero at 540-882-9707 for more information.